FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     There are no metric equivalent values so if using Horton on a metric project, use in/hr even if IMETRIC = 1.

 15. As the channel infiltration storage fills, the infiltration rate declines but does not cease.
-    The decay of the hydraulic conductivity Hc from the initially as- signed hydraulic conductivity Hi to a final saturated hydraulic conductivity Hf is based on the following equation:
+    The decay of the hydraulic conductivity Hc from the initially assigned hydraulic conductivity Hi to a final saturated hydraulic conductivity Hf is based on the following equation:

         .. math::